evert/evert.github.com/_posts/2020/2020-02-18-opaque-ts-types.md

 }
 ```

-The main difference is that assertions should throw an exception, and type
+The difference is that assertions should throw an exception, and type
 guards just return true or false.
+This means that you need to handle the
+"false case" of the type guard.

 The full source
 ---------------